Rosietesting/ClearScore/README.md

 About the tests:

 Cookies : I have written some test to check the cookies of the website, they can be found in CookieNotificationTest.java.
-This is a basic test to check  what cookies have  been set up  but also to interact with them
+This is a basic test to check  what cookies have  been set up  but also to interact with them.

 Saving calculator : I have created some test around the scores that the calculator can provide and have interact with a slider to change the values and check results in the total score section.

 API Loging : I wrote a test using  reassured to check the results of the api when there is an incorrect user or password entered in the website.
 I have implemented the build pattern to write the test. ( test can be found UnknownEmailAccountLogin.java package package com.clearScore.test.scenario)

 Test reports : I have used maven-surefire-report to run the test reports.

 Other considerations :